 AUSL is one component of the Auburn University School of Fisheries, Aquaculture and Aquatic Sciences.
 AUSL is located on the campus of the Dauphin Island Sea Lab on the eastern end of Dauphin Island where Mobile Bay, Mississippi Sound and the Gulf of Mexico converge.
-The faculty, staff and students at AUSL conduct a variety of applied and basic research associated with marine invertebrates, including the eastern oyster, Crassostrea virginica.
-The facility includes a small-scale production hatchery and nursery.
+The faculty, staff and students at AUSL conduct a variety of applied and basic research associated with marine invertebrates, including the Eastern oyster, Crassostrea virginica.
+The facility includes a production hatchery and nursery.

 Tools and Resources for off-bottom oyster farmers

 We strive to provide relevant, user-friendly tools and resources to shellfish farmers.
 Read more here.